What Benefits Does my FEHB Plan Cover?

 - Vision care—All plans pay for medically necessary care of your eyes, such as cataract surgery.
 No national plans pay for eyeglasses or contact lenses, although several of them have arranged for discounts at some chains.
 A few pay for examinations to determine the prescription you need.
 Among HMOs, many pay just for an "Exam," and some for most of the cost of glasses or contact lenses ("Yes" in our Guide).
 You may want to join one of the standalone vision plans but a combination of prudent shopping and a Flexible Spending Account will often match the value of the standalone plans.

-- Chiropractic services—Most national plans and some HMO plans reimburse some chiropractic services.
+- Chiropractic services—Most plans reimburse some chiropractic services.
 The medical establishment has traditionally viewed chiropractors unfavorably because chiropractors are not trained as medical doctors.
 However, chiropractic services have been proven useful in treating some problems of the muscles, back, and joints.
+We label “Yes” plans that pay for 20 or more visits at a cost of no more than $20 a visit.

 - Acupuncture—Another non-traditional treatment that an increasing number of plans reimburse, often for a dozen or more visits.